codesleeps/sturdy-succotash/README.md

 ### Operation 🎯

+ - Click the 'App' link below
- - Simply enter the city you require in the input field to get current weather data for that city  🌆
+ - Enter the city you require in the input field to get the current weather data for that city  🌆

      - City & Date
      - Current Temperature